umcu/clinlp/docs/qualifier_definitions.md

 - `Patient` (default)
 - `Other`

-Definition:

-* A concept is experienced by `Other` when the concept was experierienced or applied to someone else than the patient (e.g. a familiy member, clinician)
+There is also no clear definition for experiencer, but fortunately this one is far less ambiguous.
+We go with: *diseases or findings experierienced or applicable to someone else than the patient (e.g. a familiy member, clinician)*

 Examples: